lolmaus/ember-element-query/README.md

     <script src="{{rootURL}}assets/element-query-mapping.js"></script>
 ```

 Why: this file is a way to pass information from a build into the app.
 Element query selectors have to be extracted from *compiled* CSS.
-Unfortunately, when compiled CSS becomes available in Ember CLI pipeline, it's too late to
+Unfortunately, when compiled CSS becomes available in the Ember CLI pipeline, it's too late to manipulate with JS modules.